Rose Value™ — QOL Improvement Contributions

 The Goal of Rose Value™

-The Mitsui Chemicals Group, whose five social contribution areas in its Corporate Mission include “Promoting human well-being,” lists “a comfortable society in which people can enjoy healthy lives and well-being” as one of its ideal future societies and aims to realize this through its business activities.
-The Group belongs to the upstream industry, providing products and services broadly to a variety of industries, which makes it difficult to know what roles features and characteristics of the products and services play in their end use.
-That is why, in order to truly realize “a comfortable society in which people can enjoy healthy lives and well-being” through business activities, the Group believes it is important to share with its various stakeholders, including direct and indirect customers, how its products and services contribute to society throughout their life cycles.
+The Mitsui Chemicals Group, whose five social contribution areas in its Corporate Mission include “promoting human well-being,” lists “a comfortable society in which people can enjoy healthy lives and well-being” and “an inclusive society creating diverse value” as its ideal future society and aims to realize this through its business activities.
+The Group belongs in the upstream process and provides products and services broadly to a variety of industries, which makes it difficult to grasp the roles that their features and characteristics play in the final use.
+That is why, in order to truly realize our ideal future society through business activities, the Group believes it is important to share with its various stakeholders, including direct and indirect customers, how its products and services contribute to society throughout their life cycles.
 Based on this idea, Rose Value™ was designed to evaluate contributions focusing mainly on those associated with QOL improvement, and to visualize their values.

 Sharing QOL improvement contributions through Rose Value™

-Features and characteristics of the products and services of the Mitsui Chemicals Group are often described physically using expressions such as “high rigidity,” “transparency,” and “low density.”
-With Rose Value™, how such features and characteristics contribute to solving social challenges, or the QOL improvement contributions provided throughout the life cycle, can be visualized.
+Features and characteristics of the products and services of the Mitsui Chemicals Group are often described physically using expressions such as “high rigidity,” “low moisture permeability,” and “low density.”
+With Rose Value™, the contribution of such features and characteristics to solving social challenges, or the QOL improvement contributions provided throughout the life cycle, can be visualized.

 Rose Value™ Assessment Index and Certification Criteria

-Rose Value™ is assessed based on three contribution categories: (1) enriching life and society; (2) extending healthy life-span; and (3) protecting food.
-Based on the needs of society such as the targets of the Sustainable Development Goals (SDG Targets), we set our unique assessment index, the Rose Value™ Index, from social issue perspectives such as universal design and amenity, resilient and smart city, universal health coverage, and food security, and evaluate and review for certification based on these indices how the value our Group’s products and services provide contribute to QOL improvement.
-The assessment index is reviewed accordingly.
-In response to the changing challenges and needs of society, in FY2019 we made an amendment to add a category to the assessment index for contribution to sustainable communities, including disaster prevention/mitigation and longer infrastructure life.
+Rose Value™ is assessed based on three contribution categories: (1) Enriching life and society; (2) Extending healthy life-span; and (3) Protecting food.
+Based on the needs of social challenges such as the targets of the Sustainable Development Goals (SDG Targets), we set our unique assessment index, the Rose Value™ Index, from social issue perspectives, such as universal design and amenity, resilient and smart city, universal health coverage, and food security, and we evaluate and review for certification based on these indices how the value provided by our Group’s products and services contribute to QOL improvements.
+The assessment index is reviewed accordingly to reflect changes in the environment.
+In response to the changing challenges and needs of society, we made an amendment in FY2019 to add a category to the assessment index for contribution to sustainable communities, including disaster prevention/mitigation and longer infrastructure life.

-For evaluation and review, we not only evaluate the contributions of the end products, but evaluate extensively the contributions of the intermediate processing stage as well as the contributions this brings to the supply chain.
-This is because we believe evaluating the contributions extensively throughout the life cycle maximizes the QOL improvement contributions of the society as a whole.
+For evaluation and review, we not only evaluate the contributions of the end products, but evaluate extensively the contributions of the intermediate processing stage as well as the contributions to the supply chain.
+This is because we believe evaluating the value of products and services throughout their life cycle will lead to maximizing the value of their contribution to improving QOL for society as a whole.

 Maximization of QOL Improvement Contributions throughout the Life Cycle